yqwang01/yqwang01.github.io/_pages/cv.md

 **Y Wang<sup>1</sup>**, Z Li<sup>1</sup>, J Mei<sup>1</sup>, Z Wei<sup>1</sup>, L Liu, C Wang, ... & Y Zhou.
 SwinMM: Masked Multi-view with Swin Transformers for 3d Medical Image Segmentation. *2023 International Conference on Medical Image Computing and Computer-Assisted Intervention.* (pp. 486-496).
 Cham: Springer Nature Switzerland.

 **Y Wang**, Y Shi, H Wei.
 A Brain Age Estimation Network based on QSM using the Segment Transformer. *2023 International Society for Magnetic Resonance in Medicine (ISMRM)*.

-## Scholar experience

-* **Aug.
-2023 -- Present**: VIP Lab @ Duke directed by Sina Farsiu

-  A knowledge-enhanced multi-modality clinical assessment system for integrative analysis of textual and visual features
-  * Developed a multi-modality clinical assessment framework that leverages structured patient metadata and unstructured clinical notes to support clinical decision-making with large language models (LLMs).
-  * Built an expert-curated medical knowledge base using Retrieval-Augmented Generation (RAG) to enhance domain-specific language comprehension and reasoning.
-  * Integrated latent representations from imaging and textual modalities using Multi-Modal LLMs (MMLLMs) to uncover cross-modality relationships and improve diagnostic performance.
-  * An abstract accepted by *ARVO 2026* and preparing a journal manuscript.

-  A multi-granularity language learning approach to boost visual understanding
-  * Proposed a novel contrastive learning framework that enables simultaneous multi-label and cross-granularity alignment.
-  * Provided a set of multi-label, multi-granularity learning objectives to enhance their visual understanding.
-  * Designed a structured multi-granular, multi-label system and construct large-scale multi-granular retinal and X-ray image-text datasets.
-  * Accepted by *ICLR 2026* and available at arXiv.

-  An Automated Quantitative Ulcer Analysis (AQUA) algorithm to classify Microbial keratitis (MK) organism types
-  * Proposed a contrastive-learning-based method to extract robust features across different data patterns.
-  * Developed a triple-stage multi-modality framework to integrate features of different modalities.
-  * Expected to publish a journal article in 2026

-* **Dec.
-2022 – Jun.
-2023**: IMIT @ SJTU directed by Lichi Zhang

-  A 2D/3D Registration Method for Full-length Images of Lower Limbs
-  * Constructed the first 2D-3D registration network for X-rays and CT images of full-length lower limbs
-  * Adopted the shifted-window self-attention and the cross-attention mechanism for efficient feature extraction
-  * Proposed SigmoidDiceLoss, which makes the registration of discrete labels continuous and differentiable
-  * Submitted an Chinese Patent (under review).

-* **June.
-2022 – Nov.
-2022**: CCVL @ JHU directed by Alan Yuille & VLAA @ UCSC directed by Yuyin Zhou & Cihang Xie

-  Multi-view MAE for 3D medical image representation learning
-  * Presented the first multi-view pipeline for self-supervised medical image analysis
-  * Achieved a comparable performance to the current state-of-the-art method with less training cost
-  * Published in *MICCAI 2023*

-* **Feb.
-2022 – Jan.
-2023**: Advanced MRI Lab @ SJTU directed by Hongjiang Wei

-  Brain Region Segmentation and Age Estimation Using QSM
-  *  Created a novel network to segment several key brain areas on QSM images to improve brain age prediction
-  *  Improved brain age estimation compared to previous studies based on T1w MRI
-  *  Published in *ISMRM 2023* and *IEEE Journal of Biomedical and Health Informatics (JBHI)*

 ## Awards